Pauan/ar/lib/nuit/README.md

 Syntax
 ======

 There are special characters that can only appear at the start of a line.
-They are called sigils:
+They are called sigils.

 The `@` sigil creates a list: